wdneff2/thebestWAY/README.md

 - **High-income countries can achieve strong access with modest spending:** Luxembourg and Ireland, for example, maintain high doctors-per-capita levels despite allocating only about 5.6–5.8% of GDP to health, pointing to potential system efficiencies.

-These findings suggest that while economic wealth facilitates better healthcare access, policy decisions and institutional efficiency may be equally important for achieving strong health outcomes—a nuance relevant to understanding regional disparities across Europe.
+These findings suggest that while economic wealth facilitates better healthcare access, policy decisions and institutional efficiency may be equally important for achieving strong health outcomes-a nuance relevant to understanding regional disparities across Europe.

 ---